es2025-s17-hu/es2025-s17-hu-r2/module-b.md

 - **Objective**: Simulate a logout process for the admin application.
 - **Tasks**:
   - Implement a logout mechanism that, when triggered, redirects the user back to the login page.
-  - Ensure that the logout process is intuitive and accessible from the navigation menu.
+  - Ensure the logout process is intuitive and accessible from the navigation menu.